shioimm/til/activities/happy_eyeballs/TCPSocket_new/_impl05.md

                         !is_hostname_resolution_waiting()) { // TODO 02-a
                             state = FAILURE;
                     } else if (selectable_addrinfos.ip6_ai || selectable_addrinfos.ip4_ai) {
-                        // Wait for Connection Attempt Delay and try other addrinfo in next loop } else {
+                        // Try other addrinfo in next loop } else {
                         // Wait for connection to be established or hostname resolution in next loop
                         // TODO 02-b 待ち時間を0にする